 Minimum Service Account

-This is a basic account that is slowly gaining popularity across Portugal and Europe.
+This basic account is slowly gaining popularity across Portugal and Europe.
 This bank account is ideal for the most basic transactions, for instance, receiving your salary, making small transfers, or even paying bills.

-Some banks do not have a set minimum amount necessary to open an account and also do not charge any maintenance fees.
+Some banks do not have a set minimum amount necessary to open an account or charge no maintenance fees.

-There is no fancy service for this account hence low maintenance fee or in some specific banks, no maintenance fees at all.
+There is no fancy service for this account hence the low maintenance fee, or in some specific banks, no maintenance fees at all.